dd-hebert/uv_pro/README.md

 Reset the root directory back to the default location (in the user's home directory).

 #### ``-fp``, ``--file_picker`` : flag, optional
 Interactively pick a .KD file from the terminal.
-The file is opened in view only mode.
+The file is opened in _view-only_ mode.
+The file must be located somewhere inside the root directory.

 #### ``-grd``, ``–-get_root_dir`` : flag, optional
 Print the current root directory to the console.